jiangDongAHU/aveqn/README.md

 ### File Description

-- audioEncryption directory : Source files for the audio encryption utilized within the proposed framework.
+- audioEncryption directory : Source files for the audio encryption and decryption utilized within the proposed framework.
 Executing the setup.sh script directly compiles the source files.

-- videoEncryption directory : Source files for the video encryption utilized within the proposed framework.
+- videoEncryption directory : Source files for the video encryption and decryption utilized within the proposed framework.
 Executing the setup.sh script directly compiles the source files.

 - quantumBits directory : Quantum bits generated in the laboratory are stored in this directory.